t-beigbeder/otvl_cabri/README.md

 Cabri is an hybrid (local and cloud) Data Storage System, also providing a fast and secure synchronization service.

-Cabri is currently in beta release, encryption implementation is not yet finished.
+Cabri is currently in beta release, encryption is not yet available through CLI.
+Documentation is a work in progress.

+Instructions for getting started with the CLI are provided [here](doc/gscli.md).

 ## General presentation